Florence and Tuscany, a perfect 4-day pre- or post cruise adventure

 Lucca

-Lucca is a charming city known for its beautiful medieval architecture, historic city walls, and delicious cuisine.
-Visitors to Lucca can explore the city’s many narrow streets and alleys, visit its churches and palaces, and take a leisurely stroll along the city walls.
+Lucca is known for its beautiful medieval architecture, historic city walls, and delicious cuisine.
+Visitors to Lucca can explore the city’s many narrow streets and alleys, visit its churches and palaces, and stroll along the city walls.

 Onwards to your cruise port